KiritchoukC/Articles/deploy-nuxt-on-firebase/article.md

 ## Introduction

-I already have a working website using Nuxt and SSR so why would I move everything to Firebase ?
+I already have a working website using Nuxt and SSR so why would I move everything to Firebase?

-> SSR stands for server side rendering, you can find more informations here [Understanding Server Side Rendering](https://dev.to/christopherkade/understanding-server-side-rendering-3lk5)
+> SSR stands for server-side rendering, you can find more information here [Understanding Server Side Rendering](https://dev.to/christopherkade/understanding-server-side-rendering-3lk5)

-There's so many reasons !
+There are so many reasons!
 To list a few...

 ### Price